 Industrial strength rust removers are highly effective and dissolve even stubborn rust and large sections of debris.
-These tend to be harsher chemicals and you may need a protective barrier, such as rubber gloves or a mask, when using them.
+These tend to be harsher chemicals, and you may need a protective barrier, such as rubber gloves or a mask, when using them.
 Milder chemicals are gentler on surfaces, skin, and plumbing.
 If you have a septic system, this may be a big factor.
-These are not formulated to handle heavy-duty jobs; however, and might need multiple applications to get the same results.
+These are not formulated to handle heavy-duty jobs, however, and you might need multiple applications to get the same results.

 What dissolves rust fast?

 Acidic solutions dissolve rust, which is one reason that so many rust removers use acid-based formulas.
 Tannic acid is a common ingredient in rust removers, which converts the rust into another form that doesn’t spread or further corrode the metal.
 Other solutions bind with the dissolved rust particles and remove them when the entire solution is rinsed or wiped away.